fearlessgeekmedia/xbpsman/README.md

 * Correct exiting the program so that the terminal characters don't get messed up
 * Add ability to add and remove repos
 * Add ability to install locally downloaded packages
+* Fix some glitches that happen in the terminal when searching through packages